-When it comes to indoor grow rooms - mold, pollen, pests, and bacteria are the four major threats.
+When it comes to indoor growing facilities, there are four major threats - mold, pollen, pests, and bacteria.
 Growers often rely on ventilation to help improve and maintain grow room air quality but honestly, these systems aren't designed to protect plants from disastrous threats.
 Proper grow room air filtration helps prevent powdery mildew and cross-pollination and restricts airborne dust and pests from settling on the canopy.

 When purchasing grow room air filtration systems, it's important to note that aggressive oxidizers are known to emit byproducts that are harmful to humans and plants.
 CleanLeaf Air Filtration Systems provide a safer, more effective and efficient solution to controlling grow room threats, but choosing between HEPA and PCO technologies can be difficult with the overwhelming amount of conflicting information available.
 So what technology is right for you?